ibm-messaging/mq-jms-spring/README.md

 These pooling options make use of the [PooledJMS](https://github.com/messaginghub/pooled-jms) implementation.
 More documentation on the options can be found [here](https://github.com/messaginghub/pooled-jms/blob/master/pooled-jms-docs/Configuration.md).

-These pooled options are not currently available with Spring Boot 3 because the component has not (yet) been updated to use the Jakarta variation.
-Attempting to use them will result in an exception being generated.

 ### JMS Polling Listener Timer configuration

 The Spring AbstractPollingMessageListenerContainer interface has a default polling timer of 1 second.
 This can now be configured